Big Moves

 Big moves make the player feel free and powerful, like they're exploiting the game.
 These are the moves that make for memorable gameplay.

-Create a class of "big things" — expensive things with big effects.
+Create a class of "big things" — expensive things with big effects that almost break the game.

-In Agricola, you can build fences at a cost of one wood per fence.
+In Agricola, you can build fences at a cost of one wood.
 If you have ten wood, you can build ten fences at once.

 In Agricola, the "Bake Bread" action just turns some of your grain into food.
 That's a bit boring, so it's paired with the action that lets you plant things in your fields.
 This way, players will gather lots of grain, and things to plant, and then do a single big move, and accomplish a lot.

-In summation, the size of the moves in your game should vary significantly, as the player dictates.
+In summation, the size of the moves in your game should vary significantly, ideally as dictated by the players.

 Stupid fun

 Players should not feel penned in.
-They should feel like they can do anything, even though there really are carefully-constructed boundary walls they can't see.
+They should feel like they can do anything, and "break/exploit the game", even though in reality, you've tested the game thoroughly, and it never gets too out of hand.

-Stupid or visceral fun is still fun, and is often the best kind of fun.
+Stupid or outrageous fun is still fun, and is often the best kind of fun.
 As a designer, it's your job to make it work.

 In a farming game I was working on, the players could farm a modest amount of crops and animals, and do some other things, within reason.
 However, I changed my outlook on the game.
 I wanted to give players more freedom to do what they liked.
 Once they gained this freedom, however, they started to abuse and break the game.
 One player created a giant herd of sheep for their wool, bought a sewing machine and a loom, and began to mass-produce clothing.
 He didn't need that much clothing, but each piece was worth points.
 Another player ferried in an army of guests, and used his cooking pot to create an inordinate amount of soup to feed these happy visitors, which also earned him copious points.